navisens/NaviDocs/GettingStarted.iOS.md

 ## Permissions ##
 -----------------
+To run the SDK you will need to add the following permission keys and descriptions to your apps plist file.
+NSLocationAlwaysUsageDescription
+NSLocationWhenInUseUsageDescription
+NSMotionUsageDescriptiom

-MotionDnaSDK will request the appropriate permissions for location and motion sensor updates once initialized.
+MotionDnaSDK will then request the appropriate permissions for location and motion sensor updates once initialized.
 Additionally, if you need MotionDnaSDK to continue in the background, continue to the [Background Support](#background-support) section.

 ## Startup ##
 -------------